Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Unsteady Bernoulli equation in a non-inertial frame

-Moreover, for a freely moving clapping body, the frame acceleration, $ \bm{a}_F $, is the same as the translational acceleration of the body, $ \dot{\bm{u}}_{\bm{b}} $.
-Substituting these into equation \eqref{prefinal_unsteady_bernoulli}, we get the unsteady Bernoulli equation in a non-inertial frame:
+where $d\bm{s}$ is the differential displacement vector along the streamline.
+For the freely moving clapping body, the translational acceleration of the reference frame is considered, $\bm{a}_F=\dot{\bm{u}}_b$.
+Substituting this into equation \eqref{prefinal_unsteady_bernoulli}, we obtain the unsteady Bernoulli equation in the non-inertial frame: